-Using satellite-derived rainfall data (see Recent rainfall), we calculated the accumulated amount of rainfall in the Upper Niger Basin during the current wet season and compared this to rainfall in the past.
-The graph shows whether the rainfall in the current season so far (yellow line) is relatively high or low.
+Using satellite-derived rainfall data the accumulated amount of rainfall in the Upper Niger Basin during the current wet season is calculated (yellow line), and compared to rainfall in the past.
+This graphs shows whether the rainfall in the current season so far is relatively high or low.